breezy-weather/breezy-weather/docs/HOMEPAGE.md

 In the background, you can see an animation matching the current weather condition.
 This animation is dynamic by default, but you can choose a static one in the settings (Appearance).

 On top, you have city name of the location on the left, and location list and settings buttons on the right.
-From versions >= 5.2.1, you also have an Edit button that lets you access different options specific to the location, such as:
+You also have an Edit button that lets you access different options specific to the location, such as:
 - Reorganize main screen (applies to all locations)
 - (Current location only) Change location service
 - Change main weather source or secondary weather sources (air quality, allergens, precipitations minute by minute, alerts)